-The ITCZ is characterized by a number of properties: with low intensity tradewinds the resulting Cumulus (Cu) and Cumulonimbus (Cb) are isolated from each other.
-But with much stronger tradewinds you will see lines of very active Cb's and other clouds at higher levels.
+The ITCZ is characterized by a number of properties: with low intensity tradewinds the resulting Cumulus (Cu) and Cumulonimbus (Cb) are readily isolated from each other.
+But with much stronger tradewinds, you will see lines of very active Cb's and other clouds at higher levels in the area.

-The width of the ITCZ varies from day to day and together with seasonal influences can reach an area of 300 to 500 nm wide.
-Which will result in crossing the ITCZ a good day of flying for a regular 100 kt aircraft.
+The width of the ITCZ varies from day to day and together with seasonal influences it can reach an area of 300 to 500 nm wide.
+Which will result in crossing the ITCZ being a good day of flying for a regular 100 kt general aviation aircraft.

 Earth's Wind Patterns (source: WUWT)

 The ITCZ find its origin in the tradewinds from the north- and south-east around the equator.
-These winds meet and combined with incoming solar radiation rising air and convective action is the result.
-With enough moisture clouds and eventually thunderstorms may develop easily here.
+These winds meet and combined with incoming solar radiation, forced rising of possibly unstable air and convective action is the result.
+With enough moisture, clouds and instability thunderstorms may eventually develop easily here.

-As cloud development in the ITCZ are basically of convective nature one may expect the same hazards as with common Cumulus (Cu) and Cumulonimbus (Cb) clouds.
-You will experience turbulence (sometimes heavy), downbursts, heavy rain, icing and hail.
-With these Cb's, thunder and lightning may be on the menu too.
+The type of cloud development in the ITCZ consists basically of convective nature, one may expect the same hazards as with common Cumulus (Cu) and Cumulonimbus (Cb) clouds.
+You will experience turbulence (sometimes heavy), downbursts, heavy rain, icing and hail during short periods of time.
+With these Cb's, thunder and lightning may be on the menu too!

 More information on Cb's and turbulence can be found in our article on flight hazards.

-Due to the high angle of incoming solar radiation combined with high moisture content as a result to higher temperatures, especially over large oceanic regions, you may expect convective intensity to be much higher than on other higher latitudes (> 30° latitude north and south).
+Due to the high angle of incoming solar radiation combined with high moisture content as a result to higher temperatures, especially over large oceanic regions, you may expect the convective intensity to be much higher than at other higher latitudes (> 30° latitude north and south).

 More information in our dedicated article on JET streams.

 The ITCZ is a tropical weather phenomenon in an area around the equator with possible serious implications to aircraft flying through the area.
-Airline crews and general aviation pilots wishing to pass this region should properly prepare themselves, their aircraft and thoroughly inform passengers before crossing as to ensure the safety of the flight and the well being of the passengers.
+Airline crews and general aviation pilots wishing to pass this region should properly prepare themselves by studying the phenomena, their aircraft and thoroughly inform passengers before crossing as to ensure the safety of the flight and the well being of the passengers.